 What is the First Nations Playgroups Pilot Program?

-First Nations Playgroups aims to make a sustainable impact on communities by building the capacity of Aboriginal community-controlled organisations and supporting the long-term development of culturally appropriate early childhood services.
-By aligning with national strategies and reform priorities, the playgroups program contributes to closing the developmental gap for Aboriginal and Torres Strait Islander children, ensuring that our children have the best possible start in life.
+The program aims to build the long-term capacity of Aboriginal and Torres Strait Islander community-controlled organisations while contributing to sustainable, culturally appropriate early childhood services.
+By supporting strong early learning environments and family connections, First Nations Playgroups contributes to improved developmental outcomes for Aboriginal and Torres Strait Islander children and aligns with national child and family wellbeing reform priorities.
+By aligning with national strategies and reform priorities, the playgroups program contributes to closing the developmental gap for Aboriginal and Torres Strait Islander children, ensuring that Aboriginal and Torres Strait Islander children have the best possible start in life.

 - Bundiyarra Aboriginal Community Association